bob1de/hass-apps/docs/getting-started.rst

 One-Step Installer
 ------------------

-If you are lucky enough to use GNU/Linux, there is a script available to make things really simple.
+If you are lucky enough to use GNU/Linux, there is a script available to guide you through the installation and configuration.
 Just open a console, terminal, SSH session or whatever and execute the following command.
 Execute it as the user that should run AppDaemon later, doing this as root is strictly dissuaded from.

 ::

     wget -qO- https://raw.githubusercontent.com/efficiosoft/hass-apps/master/one_step_installer.py > /tmp/one_step_installer.py && python3 /tmp/one_step_installer.py

-Once the script has been downloaded, it'll be run automatically.
+Once the script has been downloaded, it'll run automatically.
 Follow the instructions on screen.